slott56/py-web-tool/src/pyweb.rst

 ..  container:: small

-    ∎ *ActionSequence call method delegates the sequence of ations (65)*
+    ∎ *ActionSequence call method delegates the sequence of ations (62)*.
+    Used by     → `ActionSequence subclass that holds a sequence of other actions (61)`_.